sachdev27/Flask/README.md

 ## 🧐 About <a name = "about"></a>

-This is an Introduction to flask.
 Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.
-In this Repo we will be creating a simple web app (TODO) using flask to get started in flask.
+In this Repo, we will be creating a simple web app (TODO Master).

 ## 🏁 Getting Started <a name = "getting_started"></a>